 Reciprocal eligibility will be provided to individuals who are certified by another transit system.
 This eligibility will be observed for the condition as certified as well as any other conditions that are valid in the visited system.

 Proof of certification and proof of non-resident status will be required prior to utilizing the paratransit service.
 In the event that certification is not immediately available, presumptive eligibility will be allowed for disabilities that are apparent.
-Presumptive eligibility will be granted for twenty-one (21) days of service over a ninety (90) consecutive day period of time.
+Presumptive eligibility will be granted for twenty-one (21) days of service (non-consecutive) over a 365 day period.